 Blue light from light bulbs, phones, tablets, and computers increases the release of cortisol in the brain, which makes us more alert, and inhibits the production of melatonin, which is needed to fall asleep.16 A study found that people reading an eBook at night experienced less melatonin production, a 90-minute delay in their circadian clock, and reduced alertness the next morning compared to those who read a print book.17

 To limit blue light exposure, I recommend turning off or dimming lights as much as possible when the sun goes down.
 You can also put amber light bulbs in a few designated lamps you only use in the evening.
 Amber bulbs emit a different frequency of light that does not interfere with your circadian rhythm.

 In addition, experts recommend unplugging and powering down your electronics two hours before bed.
 If you work late or find it challenging to adhere to this two-hour downtime, my personal favorite sleep tool is a pair of amber glasses!
 The amber-colored lenses block blue wavelength light from electronic devices, supporting healthy melatonin production and making it easier to fall asleep at night.
 Since I’ve started using them, I’ve seen a huge difference in my ability to fall and stay asleep each night.

-9. Supplement with Melatonin
+9. Supplement with Magnesium

 Incorporating these healthy sleep habits into your routine will help normalize your circadian rhythm and come with the long term benefits of improved sleep, including reduced risk of chronic illness, enhanced mood and cognition, and having the energy you need for anything life throws your way!